ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.63.2  [connector, niutilities] Fixed the issue where some QuNex functions did not create a runlog or a comlog.
 * 0.63.1  [library] More thorough qunexContainer documentation.
 * 0.63.0  [connector, niutilities] Added support for processing post mortem macaque images.
 * 0.62.15 [library] Removed the latest suffix from the QuNex folder structure.